vishvAsa/sanskrit/vyAkaraNam/bhojaH/articles/nArAyaNa-prasAdaH/magnum-opus.md

 | Total-> | 855 | 1077 | 748 | 836 | 750 | 730 | 619 | 817 |

 The available Hr̥dayahāriṇī commentary of Daṇḍanātha has been published upto first six chapters in the Trivandrum Sanskrit Series Nos.
 117, 127, 140 and 154, edited by K Sāmbaśiva Śāstrī, Vol. I (ch.
 I, 1935), Vol. II (ch.II, 1937), Vol. III (ch.
 III-IV, 1938) and V A Rāmaswāmi Śāstrī, Vol. IV (ch.
 V-VI, 1948).
 The Trivandrum edition is based on the following MSS --- (i) No. 806 (ii) No. 817 (iii) No. 557 (iv) R. No. 3279 (v) the Ms containing the sūtra-pāṭha alone obtained from Brahmasri Venkitarāma Śāstrī, Shenkotta.
 The commentary on ch.
 VII is still unpublished.
 There is considerable variance in readings of the sūtras in the two editions.
 Upto ch.
 VI, the number of sūtras in the Trivandrum edition is 5019, as against 4996 in the Madras edition.
 The pāda-wise break-up is shown in TABLE-III.
-There is a difference also in the number of pratyāhāra-sūtras in the two editions.
-The Madras edition has 14, i.e. same as in the Aṣṭādhyāyī.
-But the Trivandrum edition has only 13, as in Cāndra-vyākaraṇa.
-The two sūtras ‘ह य व र ट् । ल ण् ।’ are combined into one as

 **TABLE-III: Number of sūtras in the Trivandrum Edition of SKĀ**